 Shortly after her time teaching at UNCG, Glück went on to publish her breakthrough work “The House on Marshland” in 1975, which many critics say distinguished her voice as a poet.

 She paid a return visit to the UNCG campus in the spring of 1997 for a poetry reading, hosted by the MFA writing program and The Greensboro Review, in the Alumni House on College Avenue.
 Creative Writing faculty Stuart Dischell remembers the visit well.
 He still has a list of poems that were read that night, handwritten by Glück herself, safely kept in his copy of “Meadowlands.”

 Dischell fondly recalls how, after the reading, which happened on a frigid March night, some of the creative writing students planted irises in the still-frozen ground of the reception host’s home on Rankin Street, in honor of Glück and her 1993 Pulitzer Prize winning collection of poems, “The Wild Iris.”

 In a postcard sent to Dischell shortly after her visit, Glück thanked him for his gracious hosting and kind words of introduction at the poetry reading, and briefly recalled how Greensboro (UNCG) was, as she put it, her “first real teaching job.”

-Glück currently teaches undergraduate courses at Yale University, where she has been the Rosenkranz Writer in Residence and an adjunct professor since 2004.
+Glück taught undergraduate courses for many years at Yale University, where she had been the Rosenkranz Writer in Residence and an adjunct professor since 2004.
 She also lectured at Boston University from 2008 to 2011, and was a visiting professor at Stanford University at various times between 2011 and 2018.
 She was selected to serve as a special consultant to the Library of Congress in 1999.

 While there are hardly any reminders of Louise Glück’s time spent on campus all those years ago – a few memories, some archival records, one poster, and a postcard – it is her character and achievements that truly embody the type of people who find their way to UNCG.